dotnet-websharper/mathjax/doc/doc.md

 For example we store the expression string in a View, then we'll have to add an `on.viewUpdate` attribute to the container element with the `MathJax.Hub.Queue` method.

 This can be called on every individual DOM element, or can be called on the whole page.
-To call on the whole page, we just have to call:
+To update the whole page, all we have to do is this function:

 ```fsharp
 MathJax.Hub.Queue([| "Typeset"; MathJax.Hub :> obj |])